jhweintraub/the-crypto-conundrum/docs/source/ethereum_explained/eth2.rst

 .. image:: images/sharding.jpg

+*Original diagram by Hsiao-wei Wang, design by Quantstamp*

 This allows greater throughput as nodes only have to validate and store transactions on their individual shard.
 This means that transactions can also occur much faster without sacrificing centralization or security.
 Distributing the storage and load therefore prevents the nodes from having to store incredibly large amounts of chain data as time goes on, preventing decentralization and making it easy for anyone to run a node regardless of hardware.

 When sharding goes live, the original ethereum chain and all its data will be converted into one of the 64 shards.